alexandrefgs/alexandrefgs/README.md

 <p>
   Hey, I'm Alexandre, and this is my GitHub page! 👋

-  🚀 I kicked off my journey as a Web Developer back in 2023, and now I'm cruising through the second semester of ADS at Uniasselvi.
+  🚀 I kicked off my journey as a Web Developer back in 2023, and now I'm cruising through the fourth semester of ADS at Uniasselvi.

   😍 Right now, I'm diving into ASP.NET.